modelica/ModelicaSpecification/RationaleMCP/0029/ReadMe.md

 Use-cases:
 1. Export a Modelica model with Modelica.Blocks.Continuous.PID as FMU for ME and distribute this FMU to external customers or partners.
-Along with the FMU the distributor needs to provide the information of utilized software components, e.g., the MSL, which as of v3.2.2 is licensed under the Modelica License 2.
+Along with the FMU the distributor needs to provide the information of utilized software components, e.g., the MSL, which as of v4.0.0 is licensed under the 3-Clause BSD license.
 1. Export a Modelica model with Modelica.Blocks.Sources.CombiTable1D as S-Function and distribute this S-Function to external customers or partners.
 Along with the S-Function the distributor needs to provide the information of utilized third-party software of the ModelicaStandardTables, zlib, uthash etc.
 1. Export a Modelica model with Modelica.Blocks.Continuous.PID as FMU for CS and distribute this FMU to external customers or partners.